ElysiumDisc/stargwent/README.md

 **⚡ Chevron Seven Locked! ⚡**

 Enjoy commanding the forces of the Stargate universe in this strategic card battle game!

+Special thanks to the Sonic Pi team and community for providing the live-coding instrument that powers every custom soundtrack in Stargwent.

 *v1.7 - Witcher 3 Gwent Layout: Authentic board design with clear separation, proper lane spacing, weather separator, and fixed hand positioning!*
 *v1.6 - Fullscreen UI fixes: All bottom elements now properly visible with safe margins + Round winner scoreboard announcement!*